Qualifications of Members and Others

 60. Once at least in every year the accounts of the Institute shall be examined and the correctness of the Income and Expenditure Account and Balance Sheet ascertained by one or more properly qualified Auditor or Auditors.
-No person shall be considered as a properly qualified Auditor unless they are a member of a body of accountants established in the United Kingdom and is eligible to be appointed as an Auditor as prescribed by Statute.
+No person shall be considered as a properly qualified Auditor unless they are a member of a recognised professional body of accountants established in the United Kingdom and is eligible to be appointed as an Auditor as prescribed by Statute.

 61. Auditors shall be appointed at each Annual General Meeting to hold office from the conclusion of that, until the next Annual General Meeting.